 Because you are the expert, you have credibility in the marketplace.

-One of my clients hired me to coach a few of his employees who were preparing for what he called a “short list” presentation, which was a presentation where a “short list” of qualified vendors were competing for a really big contract.
-Although everyone in the room knew more about building skyscrapers than I did, I knew way more about designing and delivering presentations than any of them did.
-So, with my coaching, they were able to borrow my expertise to deliver their presentation in a much more fluid and effective way.
+One of my clients hired me to coach a few of his employees who were preparing for what he called a “shortlist” presentation.
+This was a presentation where a “shortlist” of qualified vendors were competing for a really big contract.
+Although everyone in the room knew more about building than I did, I knew more about delivering presentations than they did.
+So, with my coaching, they were able to deliver their presentation in a much more fluid and effective way.

-After doing this kind of training a few times with some pretty remarkable success, I quickly became known as the “short list” presentation coach, and I had developed a brand new expertise.
+After doing this kind of training a few times with some pretty remarkable success, I quickly became known as the “shortlist” presentation coach, and I had developed a new expertise.

-Ask yourself, “What am I really, really good at?” and you will quickly find out what your expertise is.
-Once you realize that you are the expert, the rest is relatively easy…
+Ask yourself, “What am I really, really good at?”
+You will quickly find out what your expertise is.
+Once you realize that you are the expert, the rest is relatively easy.